r-r-7/image-analytics-project/README.md

 # image-analytics-project

-This repository contains the code for converting an image-to-text and text-to-speech
+This repository contains the code for extracting text from image and coverting the given text-to-speech